-- All physics majors must earn a grade of "C" or better in all required courses (Sections I-III above).
-Students may not enroll in a required course without having first passed its prerequisites with a grade of "C" or better. - Freshmen entering with a score of 4 or 5 on the Advanced Placement Physics C-Mechanics exam may receive credit for PHYS 205; likewise, those with a 4 or 5 on the Advanced Placement Physics C-Electricity/ Magnetism exam may receive credit for PHYS 206.
+All physics majors must maintain a cumulative grade-point average of 2.0 or higher in all required courses (Sections I-III above), and must pass each individual course with a grade of at least "C-".
+Students may not enroll in a required course without having first passed its prerequisites with a grade of "C-" or better.

-3. PHIL 252 (Philosophy and History of Science) and/or TH 254 (Theology and Science) may be of particular interest to physics majors.
+- 2. Students entering with a score of 4 or 5 on the Advanced Placement Physics C-Mechanics exam may receive credit for PHYS 205; likewise, those with a 4 or 5 on the Advanced Placement Physics C-Electricity/ Magnetism exam may receive credit for PHYS 206. - 3.
+PHIL 252 (Philosophy and History of Science) and/or TH 254 (Theology and Science) may be of particular interest to physics majors.